paul-eff/MinecraftOfflineOnlineConverter/README.md

 # TODO

-- Add support for older Minecraft versions where dimensions were separate folders (world_the_end ...)
+- Add support for Bukkit (and others) Minecraft versions where dimensions are separate folders (world_the_end ...)
 - JavaDoc the whole project
 - Make version with GUI